 Estephania Plascencia Youth Program Coordinator, NAMI Miami-Dade, Miami, Fla.

 Estephania Plascencia joined NAMI Miami as a volunteer in 2017.
 Soon after, she became an Ending the Silence presenter, which allowed her the opportunity to share her journey living with a mental health condition with middle and high schoolers.
 In 2019, Estephania became the NAMI Miami-Dade Youth Program Coordinator.
-She is currently studying her M.P.H., with a concentration in Biostatistics, at the Stempel College of Public Health at Florida International University.
+She is currently studying for her M.P.H., with a concentration in Biostatistics, at the Stempel College of Public Health at Florida International University.

 Mykah Ellié Human Rights Campaign, Lead Field Manager & Canvasser, Human Rights Campaign, Norcross, Ga.

 Mykah Thadius Ellié, “Thad,” is a 20-year-old from north Atlanta.
 As a nonbinary bigender man living with Complex PTSD, ADHD, Generalized Anxiety Disorder, Panic Disorder and Depression, Thad’s queerness and mental health conditions have both been influential throughout the themes of his work.
 Thad is also an artist who aspires to use art to inspire social change by lifting marginalized voices.
 He is an aspiring activist currently working as Lead Field Manager and Canvasser for the Atlanta chapter of the Human Rights Campaign.

 Anthony Catlin, Youth Engagement Specialist, DBHDD, Atlanta, Ga.